Do organic tampons expire?

 How should I store organic tampons?

 Bathrooms are very damp, humid and warm, especially compared to the rest of a house.
 Most people use their tampons in bathrooms and toilets.
 We recommend storing tampons and other period products in a cupboard, drawer or box in the bathroom.
+This helps protect tampons from bathroom humidity.

 For example, an applicator tampon sat near a steamy shower will cause the cotton to expand over time.
 As the cotton presses against the outside of the applicator, it can make it trickier to push out even if the tampon is safe to use.